Angel Dust (German band): Reunion (1998–2011)

-In 1998, Banx and original drummer Dirk Assmuth gathered a completely new lineup (including Frank Banx' younger brother Steven Banx on keyboards) to start from scratch.
+In 1998, bassist Frank Banx and original drummer Dirk Assmuth gathered a completely new lineup (including Banx' younger brother Steven Banx on keyboards) to start from scratch.
 This reincarnation would handle music differently, shifting towards progressive metal, and would consequently gain a solid reputation in Europe.

 After releasing a few successful albums in the late 1990s and early 2000s, a series of lineup changes significantly reduced the band's activities.
-However, Angel Dust are still active, and have "enter[ed] the studio [in March of 2006] to record the long awaited successor from Of Human Bondage."
+However, Angel Dust are still active, and have "enter[ed] the studio [in March 2006] to record the long awaited successor from Of Human Bondage."

 The band's first two albums are now rare metal collectibles.
 They were reissued unofficially in very limited quantities in late 2002–2003, with no label or copyright info and with two bonus tracks each.

 Second reunion (2016–present)

 A second reunion was announced in September 2016.

 Pictures were posted to the band's Facebook page on 9 October 2017 announcing the recording of a new album.
 On 17 December 2018, the band announced via Facebook that the new album would be titled Ghosts, but they had not decided on a release date yet.

 On 21 October 2020, an announcement was made by the band via Facebook they had begun recording the new album the day before.
 Work on the album seems to be very slow, though, as on 25 December 2024, the band announced that unfortunately the production of “Ghosts” is still not fully finished, but that more news on the subject would follow in January.
-However, as of 8 June 2025, Angel Dust had not released any further updates on “Ghosts”.
+However, Angel Dust had not released any further updates on “Ghosts” since then.